marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/labels-as-values.rst

 ``__attribute__((__noinline__,__noclone__))`` should be used to prevent inlining and cloning.
 If ``&&foo`` is used in a static variable initializer, inlining and cloning is forbidden.

+.. [#f1] The analogous feature in Fortran is called an assigned goto, but that name seems inappropriate in C, where one can do more than simply store label addresses in label variables.